 For decades two branches of the Faraday family have quarreled about which branch of the family should control it.
 Philip Andrews, engaged to one of the have nots, is charged with murder after already being accused of fraud in the case.

 The Faraday family is divided into two distinct parts.
-One part is headed by Ben Faraday who is quite rich while the other part, which includes Evelyn Faraday, has nothing other that the jobs the somewhat demanding Ben has given them in his shipping and cruise line business.
-One of Ben Faraday's direct ancestors had saved the son of the Malayan king and as a reward was given exclusive shipping rights to the Kingdom.
-Evelyn's fiancé Philip Andrews is convinced that she and the others on her side of the family were cheated and his inquiries led Ben Faraday to fire him but he hasn't given up his quest.
-He and Evelyn seeks Perry Mason's advice on the issue.
+One part is headed by Ben Faraday, who is quite rich, while the other part, which includes Evelyn Faraday, has nothing other than the jobs the somewhat demanding Ben has given them in his shipping and cruise line business.
+One of the Faraday's direct ancestors had saved the son of the Malayan king and, as a reward, was given exclusive shipping rights to the Kingdom.
+Ben and his brother Edward contend it was their ancestor Jonathan and not his cousin Thomas but Philip contends it was Thomas who died on the return trip.
+Evelyn's fiancé, Philip Andrews, is convinced that she and the others on her side of the family were cheated and hasn't given up his quest as there is still stock held in trust they could receive.
+He and Evelyn seek Perry Mason's advice on the issue as he is the lawyer for the trust.
 When Ben is killed however, Philip is charged with murder.
 For Perry to successfully defend him, they will need to locate a rare ...Written by

 7 of 8 people found this review helpful.

 Was this review helpful to you?